That pixie cut seemed like a good idea at the time. But now you’re staring in the mirror, and the reflection looking back is more, “Eek!” than chic.

 “Biotin improves hair growth and helps with inflammation,” Dr. Bergfeld notes.
 “The hair follicle, the skin and the nails all benefit.”

 Get your fill of B7 from foods like eggs, fish, meat, seeds, nuts, sweet potatoes, broccoli and cauliflower, or try out a mega-B vitamin.

-Likewise, Dr. Bergfeld says collagen supplements have recently shown strong results in clinical studies.
+Likewise, Dr. Bergfeld says collagen supplements have recently shown strong results in initial clinical studies, but more research is needed.
 Collagen is a protein that supports healthy skin, cartilage, bones and connective tissue.
-Wins all around!

 4. Use color and chemical treatments with caution

 Hair that’s weak and damaged will break long before it reaches great lengths (or even medium lengths).
 Avoid bleach and chemical treatments that can damage hair.

 Like chemicals, heat styling can damage your hair.
 Try to avoid frequent blowouts and step away from the curling iron.
 If you can’t resist, use a heat protectant before you style.

 Fine, coarse, curly, colored — different hair types have different needs.
 If your hair is dry, for instance, wash it less frequently and use a heavier conditioner.
 If your hair is fine or very curly, it can be easily damaged.
 Avoid brushing while it’s wet and use products designed for your hair type.

 7. Get trims